Pan Am Flight 121: Search and recovery

 Equipment was gathered from the burning wreckage, including several first aid kits, a number of the passengers' coats and an inflatable life raft.
 As the only surviving flight officer, Roddenberry took command of the situation, but did so without knowing if the plane's position had been radioed to authorities.
 First aid was conducted, and after sunrise, the raft was inflated and propped up to provide shade and shelter.
 Shortly afterwards, a number of desert tribesmen approached the survivors.
 Roddenberry approached them, and later stated he had influenced them to the extent that they only robbed the dead and spared the survivors.

 Spotting telegraph lines in the distance, Roddenberry sent two teams of two men each to follow the wires in both directions and report their findings.
 After they departed, local townsmen arrived at the crash site.
 They too stole from the wreckage, and also from the survivors, and after a short while, only their clothing remained.
-A team reported back that they had found the town of Mayadin, and Roddenberry made the 4 mi desert trek into the town, where he found a telephone and reported in to the airstrip at Deir ez-Zor at around 8am.
+A team reported back that they had found the town of Mayadin, and Roddenberry made the 4 mi desert trek into the town, where he found a telephone and reported in to the airstrip at Deir ez-Zor at around 8 am.
 Syrian Army planes and ground troops were dispatched to recover the survivors.
-The first public reports of the crash came from a message sent to Pan Am's office in Damascus, who the surviving crew members were.
+The first public reports of the crash came from a message sent to Pan Am's office in Damascus, detailing who the surviving crew members were.
 Initial reports had confused the Clipper Eclipse with the Clipper America, which at the time was conducting Pan Am's inaugural around-the-world flight.

 By midday, the survivors had been transported by the Syrian Army to the Presbyterian mission hospital at Deir ez-Zor.
 The most seriously injured of them were transported by plane to Beirut.
 Roddenberry and the uninjured passengers were flown to Damascus.
 Several survivors of the Eclipse arrived in the United States on June 23, at La Guardia Airport, New York City.
 Roddenberry was delayed in Syria, as the government wanted him to aid their investigation into the crash.
 Following two weeks of questioning, he departed for the United States.

 Later in July, surviving crew were questioned at the Civil Aeronautics Board at the Lexington Hotel in New York City.
 Robert W. Crisp, who was presiding over the investigation, entered into the record a commendation for all three.
 The purser and flight attendant received further commendations from the Transport Workers Union of America, and one from Roddenberry who wrote of their heroism to the Pan Am flight service department.
 In February 1948, the official report placed the blame for the crash on Pan Am for failing to replace the number two engine entirely when it developed repeated failures.
 Roddenberry resigned from Pan-Am following another flight incident; after that, he became a police officer with the LAPD before becoming a television writer and producer, ultimately creating the Star Trek franchise.